jfriedlein/Gradient-enhancement_thermomech_weaklyStaggered_Fortran_LS-Dyna/README.md

 R12.0 is goofy regarding the thermal solver
 In newer/older releases some variables might be named differently or located in different files, be aware of this!

+## Todos
+- add Q&A (e.g. what if still mesh-dependent, which ELFORM, what tests/benchmarks, ...)